-Our scholarship program was so successful over the past two years that we want to expand it in 2018 along with our class offerings.
+Our scholarship program was so successful over the past three years that we want to expand it in 2019 along with our class offerings.
 We’re planning many more classes for new students and for alumni, and our goal is to set aside at least one quarter (or more) of each course’s seats for scholarship students.
-To realize this goal, we’re looking to raise $10,000.

 Will you please help continue this great enterprise?
 A donation from you would really help to support more voices telling more and more inclusive stories.